awslabs/multi-model-server/model-archiver/README.md

 ## Overview

 A key feature of MMS is the ability to package all model artifacts into a single model archive file.
-It is a separate command line interface (CLI), `model-archiver`, that can take model checkpoints and package them into a `.mar` file that can then be redistributed and served by anyone using MMS.
+It is a separate command line interface (CLI), `model-archiver`, that can take model checkpoints and package them into a `.mar` file.
+This file can then be redistributed and served by anyone using MMS.
 It takes in the following model artifacts: a model composed of one or more files, the description of the model's inputs in the form of a signature file, a service file describing how to handle inputs and outputs, and other optional assets that may be required to serve the model.
 The CLI creates a `.mar` file that MMS's server CLI uses to serve the models.

 **Important**: Make sure you try the [Quick Start: Creating a Model Archive](#creating-a-model-archive) tutorial for a short example of using `model-archiver`.

-MMS support arbitrary models file.
-It's custom service code's responsibility to locate and load models files.
-Following information are required to create a standalone model archive:
+MMS can support any arbitrary model file.
+It is the custom service code's responsibility to locate and load the model files.
+The following information is required to create a standalone model archive:
 1. [Model name](#model-name)
 2. [Model path](#model-path)
 3. [Handler](#handler)